-To refinance a home loan is a big decision that can affect your long-term financial position, so it’s important to make sure you’ve covered everything you need to know before taking that step.
+Refinancing your home loan is a big decision that can affect your long-term financial position, so it’s important to make sure you’ve covered everything you need to know before taking that step.

 Carefully calculate the costs and benefits

-While getting a better deal looks appealing, it’s important to do some careful calculations to make sure it really is saving you money or time off your mortgage.
+While getting a better deal can be appealing, it’s important to do some careful calculations to make sure it really is saving you money or time off your mortgage.
 For example, if you’re opting for a new mortgage with lower monthly payments, work out whether this is helping you get closer to paying off your debt.

 - If you’re looking at a lower interest rate, make sure the home loan doesn’t have fees attached to it that will end up costing more in the long run.
 Your Mortgage Magazine recommends making sure any refinancing fees can be recouped within 12 to 18 months, in order for it to be considered a good deal.